OpenGeoMetadata/edu.umn/README.md

 # University of Minnesota

 We haz metadatas for you.
+Enjoy :+1: :pizza: